nilsbunger/parcel-browser/README.md

 `source ./venv/bin/activate` activates the virtual env.
 You need to do this in any terminal window where you're running Django, Jupyter Lab, or related tools.

-`cp .env.example .env` -- create your .env file, get DB credentials from an admin (only needed for access to a cloud DB)
+`cp .env.example .env` -- create your .env file.

 # Install or update dependencies